mendix/charts/AdvancedCheatSheet.md

 # Advanced configuration settings
 The standard charts provide the most common settings trough the widget configuration.
-Addtional settings can set via the Advanced settings.
+Additional settings can set via the Advanced settings.
 This cheat sheet with JSON snippets will provide some sample for the advance configuration.

 The full reference is found be found at [https://plot.ly/javascript/](https://plot.ly/javascript/).